 - Plug in and the charge starts immediately.
 No waiting for one of the RFID cards to work.

-- Drivers then have a 15 minute window to access the POD Point Open Charge web or mobile apps to confirm their charge.
+- Drivers then have a 15 minute window to access our Charge Map or Pod Point App to confirm their charge.
 Time to get inside out of the rain, or get into an area where you have signal.

 - Return to the car and unplug.

 - We have even tackled the issue of cables being trapped, as they are now released from the car’s control panel when the car is not charging.